Associate Professor, Neurology, University of Kansas Medical Center, Keynote Speaker

 Distinguished Professor and Director of Idaho INBRE, University of Idaho

-Session: Undergraduate Career Advice Panel
+Session: Undergraduate Career Panel

 Dr. Carolyn Bohach specializes in infectious disease, foodborne pathogen E. coli O157:H7, and human pathogen with health cattle relationships.
 She serves as a member of the K-INBRE External Advisory Committee and directs the Idaho INBRE herself.
 Her expertise and experience with INBRE and students in general will prove to be very beneficial in this session.